oracle/graal/docs/tools/insight/README.md

 * [Inspecting Values](#inspecting-values)
 * [What to Read Next](#what-to-read-next)

-GraalVM Insight is a multipurpose, flexible tool for writing reliable microservices solutions that traces program runtime behavior and gathers insights.
+GraalVM Insight is a multipurpose, flexible tool that traces program runtime behavior and gathers insights.

 The dynamic nature of the tool helps users to selectively apply tracing pointcuts on already running applications with no loss of performance.
 GraalVM Insight also provides detailed access to runtime behavior of a program, allowing users to inspect values and types at invocation or allocation sites.